The Quantization Trap: Breaking Linear Scaling Laws in Multi-Hop Reasoning: Abstract

 \section{Abstract}

 Neural scaling laws provide a predictable recipe for AI advancement: reducing numerical precision should linearly improve computational efficiency and energy profile ($E \propto \text{bits}$).
 In this paper, we demonstrate that this scaling law breaks in the context of multi-hop reasoning.
 We reveal a 'quantization trap' where reducing precision from 16-bit to 8/4-bit paradoxically increases more net energy consumption while degrading reasoning accuracy.
 We provide a rigorous theoretical decomposition that attributes this failure to hardware casting overhead, the hidden latency cost of dequantization kernels, which becomes a dominant bottleneck in sequential reasoning chains, as well as to a sequential energy amortization failure.
 As a result, scaling law breaking is unavoidable in practice.
+We formalize a Critical Model Scale $N^*$ that predicts when the trap dissolves or deepens as a function of model size, batch size, and hardware configuration, validated across a 120$\times$ range (0.6B--72B) on six GPU architectures.
 Our findings suggest that the industry’s “smaller-is-better” heuristic is mathematically counterproductive for complex reasoning tasks.

 \textbf{Keywords:} Scaling law, Sustainability, Quantization, LLM